Table of Contents

 An increase in the mobility of teeth after the root canal is a sign of root canal failure.
 If a patient experiences increased mobility of treated teeth, the possible reason could be a secondary periodontal infection.

-In simple words, the root canal treated teeth gets re-infected.
-The infection from the root canal enters into the surrounding supporting structure of teeth, which is called as the periodontium.
+In simple words, the root canal-treated teeth get re-infected.
+The infection from the root canal enters into the surrounding supporting structure of teeth, which is called the periodontium.
 It results in increased mobility of teeth.

 Fever

 Infection from teeth can spread into the blood.
 Such a condition is called septicemia.
-If the infection does not subside in a root canal treated teeth, it has an excellent chance to enter into the primary bloodstream.
+If the infection does not subside in root canal-treated teeth, it has an excellent chance to enter the primary bloodstream.

 Patients with a fever after a root canal procedure might experience such septicemia conditions.
-It is a sign of patent infection in a root canal treated teeth.
+It is a sign of patent infection in root canal-treated teeth.

 Treatment options